tensorflow/tfx/docs/guide/build_local_pipeline.md

 *   Build a pipeline using TFX.
 In this use case, you define a pipeline without starting from a template.

-As you are developing your pipeline, you can run it with the `LocalDagRunner`.
+As you are developing your pipeline, you can run it with `LocalDagRunner`.
 Then, once the pipeline components have been well defined and tested, you would use a production-grade orchestrator such as Kubeflow or Airflow.